isomerpages/pmo-nccs/_public-consultation/Overview/Public Consultation on the Draft Voluntary Carbon Market Guidance.md

 description: Public Consultation on the Draft Voluntary Carbon Market Guidance
 third_nav_title: Overview
 ---
-<h3>PUBLIC CONSULTATION ON THE DRAFT VOLUNTARY MARKET GUIDANCE</h3>
+<h3>PUBLIC CONSULTATION ON THE DRAFT VOLUNTARY CARBON MARKET GUIDANCE</h3>
 <p>The National Climate Change Secretariat (NCCS), the Ministry of Trade
 and Industry (MTI), and Enterprise Singapore (EnterpriseSG) jointly issued a draft guidance today on how companies can voluntarily use carbon credits